The Ballenger Family

 The Seneca Woman's Club

 The Seneca Woman's Club consists of 120 members who volunteer in the community and help to maintain the Historic Ballenger House.
 This house is a designated site on the South Carolina National Heritage Corridor.
-Three women of the Ballenger family were devoted members of the Once-A-Week Club, the mother of the the General Federation of Women's Clubs of South Carolina.
-Seven clubs meet at the Ballenger House: Daughters of the American Revolution (DAR) Seneca Chapter - Wizard of Tamassee; Golden Corner Woman's Society; Home and Garden Club; Once-A-Week Club; Pilot International Club of Seneca; Seneca Woman's Study Club and the Seneca Woman's Club.
+Three women of the Ballenger family were devoted members of the Once-A-Week Club, the mother of the General Federation of Women's Clubs of South Carolina.
+Six clubs meet at the Ballenger House: Home and Garden Club; Once-A-Week Club; Pilot International Club of Seneca; Seneca Woman's Study Club; Wizard of Tamassee Chapter, NSDAR; and the Seneca Woman's Club.

 The house was built circa 1925.
 The Club was formed as a 501(c)(3) in 1979 to receive this donated home from the Ballenger family.